GENERAL ACADEMIC INFORMATION

-TRANSFER CREDIT FROM REGIONALLY ACCREDITED COLLEGES AND UNIVERSITIES
+TRANSFER CREDIT FROM Institutionally ACCREDITED COLLEGES AND UNIVERSITIES

-TRANSFER CREDIT FROM NON-REGIONALLY ACCREDITED COLLEGES AND UNIVERSITIES
+TRANSFER CREDIT FROM NON-Institutionally ACCREDITED COLLEGES AND UNIVERSITIES

-Transfer credits from colleges and universities not accredited by a regional association may be accepted in transfer when appropriate to the student’s degree program and when the dean of the school offering the major or minor has had an opportunity to validate the courses or programs.
+Transfer credits from non-institutionally accredited colleges and universities may be accepted in transfer when appropriate to the student’s degree program and when the dean of the school offering the major or minor has had an opportunity to validate the courses or programs.
 This responsibility may also be delegated to department chairs or faculty members.
 The Vice President for Academic Affairs is ultimately responsible for determining the applicability of transfer credits to meet general education requirements.

 SECOND BACCALAUREATE DEGREE